Ikagaka/NarLoader/api.md

 [{[key:string]: string;}] key-value Object

-this will have "_error" key if parse was failed
+this will have "_errors" key if parse was failed